The Schaesberg Castle Estate Foundation

 A gift donated to an ANBI which is classified as a cultural institution will temporarily provide an extra tax benefit upon income tax and cooperation tax.
 A tax benefit which applies to income tax allows for 1,25 of the amount of the gift to be deducted.
 This extra reduction is allowed on gifts donated to cultural institution up to the maximum amount of € 5.000.
 For cooperation tax this allows for 1,5 times the amount of the donated gift to be deducted.
 Also for cooperation tax this extra reduction is allowed on gifts donated to cultural institution up to the maximum amount of € 5.000.

-You can find further information about the vision, mission and goals of The Schaesberg Castle Estate Foundation in our 2015-2020 Policy Plan.
+You can find further information about the vision, mission and goals of The Schaesberg Castle Estate Foundation in our Businessplan 2019 - 2026.

-The financial responsibilities and annual report of The Schaesberg Castle Estate Foundation can be found in the Annual Report 2017).
+The financial responsibilities and annual report of The Schaesberg Castle Estate Foundation can be found in the Annual report: Annual report 2019.

 BOEi National Society for Restoration & Reclassification of Cultural Sites is the director of The Schaesberg Castle Estate Foundation.
-The Board of Directors is comprised of Mr. L.J.
-Urlings, Mr. T.R.B.
-Wassink and Mrs. J. van Wersch.
+The Board of Directors is comprised of:

 The compensation policy of the management conforms with the guidelines of the Association for Fundraising Institutes (VFI).
 The compensation policy is clearly stated in the guidelines of the Foundation.